Dylan Kerr

-Dylan Kerr (born 14 January 1967) is a Maltese-born English football manager and former professional player who was most recently the head coach at South African Premier Division club Marumo Gallants.

-He is working as a coach for Soccer Stars United in the USA.
+Dylan Kerr (born 14 January 1967) is a Maltese football manager and former professional player.
+His playing career spanned almost twenty years, beginning with Sheffield Wednesday in 1984.
+He did not make any Football League appearances for Wednesday, and moved briefly to South African club Arcadia Shepherds in 1988.
+The following year, he joined Leeds United, for which he made his Football League debut.
+After a couple of loan moves, in 1993 he joined Reading, where he made over 100 league appearances.
+He had a brief spell at Carlisle United, before moving to Scottish club Kilmarnock.

+Between 2000 and 2003, Kerr played for ten clubs.
+He finished his career with Kilwinning Rangers.

+In 2013, he moved into management with Vietnamese club Hải Phòng.
+He proceeded to manage ten clubs between 2015 and 2024.

 Playing career

 Leeds United

 A left-back, Kerr began his playing career with Sheffield Wednesday.

 After gaining playing experience in South Africa with Arcadia Shepherds, he returned to the UK and joined Leeds United in 1989.

 He made a number of appearances in the Leeds United first team as they won the Division 2 and Division 1 titles.

 Reading

 Kerr joined Reading in the summer of 1993 and won the player of the season award in his first season, as Reading won the Division 2 title.

 He was part of the Reading side that finished second in Division 1 the following season but missed out on automatic promotion to the Premier League, as the division was being restructured.

 Reading reached the 1995 Division 1 play-off final, but Kerr was not included in the match day squad.
 Reading lost 4-3 after extra-time against Bolton Wanderers.